 The medical health insurance policy must provide coverage for the entire semester dates indicated.
 Partial coverage is not accepted.

 When proof of other approved medical health insurance is submitted by the deadline dates, the charges for the LSU policy will be credited.
 It is estimated that this will take approximately 10 business days for the credit to appear on the student account.
-For fall 2018, F and J students may submit their on line insurance waiver request at UHC/Gallagher.
+For spring 2019, F and J students may submit their on line insurance waiver request at UHC/Gallagher.
 You will find the link to the waiver request under “Student Waive” located at the upper left hand corner.
-Please note that your coverage must be effective from August 14, 2018 through January 5, 2019 for the fall 2018 semester.
-The deadline date to submit the on line insurance waiver is Friday, September 7, 2018 (no exceptions.).
+Please note that your coverage must be effective from January 6, 2019 through May 31, 2019 for the spring 2019 semester.
+The deadline date to submit the on line insurance waiver is Tuesday, January 29, 2019 (no exceptions.).

 - As a reminder, if you extend Academic Training (J-1 off campus work authorization) you must extend your medical health insurance policy and repatriation/medical evacuation benefits in order to remain in J lawful status.

 Please Note: You must submit an on-line waiver request at the UHC/Gallagher website date at the beginning of each and every semester of registration regardless of the coverage end date stated on previously submitted waiver requests.
 ALL F and J students should request an on-line insurance waiver (if desired), regardless if the LSU student medical health insurance charge appears on their fee bill at that time or not.

 The University requires evidence to make sure that international students on F and J visas comply with these insurance rules.
 There are no exceptions to the medical health insurance requirement!